 I can answer with a totally unqualified "it depends."

 I've been writing quite a bit this week about my search for a cross platform spread sheet program that would support pivot tables and make pie graphs correctly.

 This all started because of a bug that my students encountered in Microsoft Excel, on Windows.
 I'm not personally motivated to look for something new, since Office 2004 on Mac OS 10.5 doesn't seem to have the same bugs that appear on Windows.
 However, I would like things to work for my students.
-Since I don't want to have to write instructions for ...
+Since I don't want to have ...
 Read more

 I think all of us; me, the students the OO advocates, a thoughtful group of commenters, some instructors; I think many of us learned some things that we didn't anticipate the other day and got some interesting glimpses into the ways that other people view and interact with their computers.

 Some of the people who participated in the challenge found out that it was harder than they expected.

 1. The community is the ...
 Read more